Provinite/pillowing-trick-or-treat/README.md

-### Clover Coin Trick or Treat! v1.0.0-RC1
+### Clover Coin Trick or Treat!

-More to come soon!
+Two successful years of prize-giving goodness!
+We've successfully used this application to deliver over $10,000 worth of prizes to our community.
+Check back next halloween!

+###Interesting technical notes
+- Integrates with DeviantArt API for oAuth logins
+- Backend backed by CodeIgniter
+- Extremely basic frontend using fullscreen.js
+- All art by Clover Coin Designs